 Electric or stovetop?
 Stovetop cookers reach a higher pressure, reach it faster, and maintain it longer than electric models, and they're more compact for the volume they hold.
-Electric models are more versatile -- often doubling as rice cookers, slow cookers or both -- and may be easier for owners new to pressure cooking or those without enough stovetop burners when cooking a multi-course meal.
+Electric models are more versatile -- often doubling as rice cookers, slow cookers or both -- and may be easier-to-use for owners new to pressure cooking or those without enough stovetop burners when cooking a multi-course meal.

 How much space do you have?
 Most stovetop pressure cookers are about the same size as a large pot, but the domed lid with handle make them a lot taller, so you'll need to be sure they fit on the shelf where you intend to store it, although some experts say you should store pressure cookers with the lid off just in case there is any residual moisture.
 Electric pressure cookers are big and bulky; if you want to keep it on the countertop be sure you have the space to do so.
-You should also measure the clearance above your range before purchasing a larger capacity pressure cooker or canner.
+You should also measure the clearance above your range before purchasing a larger capacity pressure cooker.

 The one consistent comment we saw across the board about all types of pressure cookers is that the included recipe books and/or instruction books are really, really bad.
 Often, cook times are confusing, or it's not clear exactly what cut of meat they are referring to, or they seem to be written by someone whose first language is definitely not English.
-Be patient and turn to the Internet.
+Be patient and turn to the internet.
 There are many excellent web sites and videos that will help you figure out how to use any type of pressure cooker you have.
-For example, HipPressureCooking.com has a handy chart to help you determine pressure cooking times and liquid needed for practically any food.
+For example, Hip Pressure Cooking has a handy chart to help you determine pressure cooking times and liquid needed for practically any food.
 And you do need liquid -- pressure cookers are not meant to be used dry and may not work if you try to do so.